5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Opatija

-Featuring promenades, 19th-century vacation villas, and manicured gardens, Opatija was once a booming resort town during the Hapsburg era.
-Though not as glitzy as in its heyday and lacking in terms of beaches, the town has had a resurgence among well-heeled travelers who come for Opatija’s grand hotels, amiable year-round climate, and high-end dining scene.
+Featuring promenades, 19th-century vacation villas, and manicured gardens, Opatija was once a booming resort town during the Habsburg era.
+Though not as glitzy as in its heyday and lacking beaches, the city has seen a resurgence among well-heeled travelers who come for Opatija’s grand hotels, amiable year-round climate, and high-end dining scene.

-Hopefully, I have helped you with some ideas for an amazing five days in Croatia itinerary — it’s time for an incredible adventure!
+Hopefully, I have helped you with some ideas for an amazing five-day itinerary in Croatia.
+It’s time for an incredible adventure!

 Move This Adventure To Your Inbox & Get An Instant Freebie